vistuleB/on/README.md

 ## Overview

-All ‘on’ API functions adhere to the same pattern exemplified by `on.error_ok`, whose implementation is copy-pasted here:
+All ‘on’ API functions adhere to the same pattern exemplified by `on.error_ok`:

 ```
+// 'on' package

 pub fn error_ok(
   result: Result(a, b),
   on_error f1: fn(b) -> c,